sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 PV performance (Marion et al., 2014).

-Figure 4 presents the energy difference data, across the contiguous US, for a sample of four of the 11 modules, which each represent one of the four identified categories of cell-level EQE variation.
-These are the Itek360 (negligible) module, Panasonic325 (amplitude) module, Qpoly280 (wavelength) module, and the Mission300 (mixed) module.
+Figure 4 presents the energy difference data, across the contiguous US, for a sample of four of the 11 modules.
+Each one of the four modules represents one of the four identified categories of cell-level EQE variation.
+These modules are the Itek360 (negligible) module, Panasonic325 (amplitude) module, Qpoly280 (wavelength) module, and the Mission300 (mixed) module.
 Data for all 11 modules can be found at the end of this webpage.